-Rep. Ilhan Omar's father has died.
-The Minnesota congresswoman announced the news in an emotional post eulogizing her late father, who died due to complications from COVID-19.
+The Minnesota congresswoman announced the news in an emotional post eulogizing her late father on Monday.

 Omar shared a public statement in which she paid tribute to her father and shared a Quranic quote, written in Arabic, that she translated as, "Surely we belong to God and to him shall we return."